szhuqf/szhuqf/README.md

 ### Ni Hao!
 I am Stephen Zhu 👋

 I am a Data Scientist looking to change the world with data driven insights.
-I am currently enrolled as a participant at the Creative Destruction Lab
+I am currently enrolled as a participant at the Creative Destruction Lab Quantum Bootcamp, and looking to contribute to mental health awareness using Quantum!

 ## 📘 About Me
 - 💻 I’m currently working as a Data Scientist